Skip to: FAQ

 • Every effort is made to end the unsafe situation for a child.
 This is custom-made for each situation and where necessary there is cooperation with relevant organizations.
 The interest and safety of the child always come first in matters of the abuse or exploitation of a child.

 • If in doubt, you can first discuss the situation with an employee of the hotline.
-You can call the office during office hours: +31 – (0)71 - 516 09 80 or send an e-mail to: info@dontlookaway.nl.
+Please contact us during office hours by calling: +31 – (0)71 - 516 09 80 or send an e-mail to: info@dontlookaway.nl.

 • Try to fill in the following information in the report form: